 - Excess fat or fatty deposits around the eyes that create a puffy appearance

-Ideal patients are those who have realistic expectations for surgery, understand the limitations of modern cosmetic medicine, and are deemed healthy enough to avoid unnecessary risks during and after the procedure.
+Ideal patients are those who have realistic expectations for surgery, understand the limitations of modern cosmetic medicine, and are healthy enough to avoid unnecessary risks during and after the procedure.
 Dr. Bared assesses candidacy on a case-by-case basis.

 The Blepharoplasty Consultation

 Both first-time and returning patients will need to meet with Dr. Bared at Facial Plastic Surgery Miami for a consultation if they would like to learn more about their candidacy for different eye rejuvenation options.